-Vassiliea Stylianidou aka Franck-Lee Alli-Tis (eir/eim_they/them_s*he/her*) works in a variety of media such as video, poetry, sound/music, voice, spoken word, installation and performance.
-Her* artistic process involves a constant renegotiation of public and private history, as well as public and private spaces.
+V Stylianidou aka Franck-Lee Alli-Tis (eir/eim_they/them_s*he/her*) works in a variety of media such as video, poetry, sound/music, voice, spoken word, installation and performance.
+Their artistic process involves a constant renegotiation of public and private narrations, as well as public and private spaces.

-The work investigates systems of control and power such as language, architecture, body, labour, family, and gender.
-More specifically, s*he explores embodied ways of expanding language challenging and subverting its everyday use in an attempt to suggest new poetic paradigms for knowledge and experience.
-In her* video and installation work, s*he writes texts that take on a poetic form and enter into dialogue with contemporary political and queer-feminist theory as well as with elements from current news.
+The work investigates systems of control and power such as language, architecture, body, labour, family, identity and gender.
+More specifically, Franck-Lee Alli-Tis explores embodied ways of expanding language, challenging and subverting its hegemonic rules in an attempt to suggest new poetic paradigms for knowledge and experience.
+As part of their video and installation work, Franck-Lee Alli-Tis writes texts that take on a poetic form and enter into dialogue with political and queer-feminist theory as well as with elements from current news.

-V Stylianidou also explores the interconnections between language, voice, body and image as rhythm and materiality employing elements from the genre of the spoken word as well as from experimental and underground music and poetry movements that question the canon of art making.
+V Stylianidou also explores the interconnections between language, voice, body and image as rhythm and materiality employing elements from the genre of the spoken word /spoken language as well as from experimental and underground music and poetry movements that question the canon of art making.

 Since 2018 s*he has been co-curator of the queer-feminist film festival Aphrodite*. https://aphroditeproject.org/

 In 2011 Stylianidou founded the collaborative format STUDIOvisits Berlin (2011-2015). http://studiovisits-berlin.tumblr.com/

 Texts about V Stylianidou aka Franck-Lee Alli-Tis´ work: